code-reading-graz/main/README.md

 # Code Reading Graz

+It's like a bookclub but with software code.

 There are so many great software projects that share their source code available to the public.
 At Code Reading Graz we pick some of them and look at the details.
 What can we learn about the architecture?
 What tools support the